 Coast Guard to enact buffer around competitive swim events

-Officials say athletes are scheduled for a training swim Oct.
-5 before competing in the official race Oct.
-12.
+Athletes are scheduled to take part in the Hoala Ironman Training Swim on Oct.
+5 before competing in the swim portion of the official championship race Oct.
+12, event officials said.

 Ironman did not respond to a request for comment.